Guía de bordado (ES)

-Read more about this
+Read more about this collective stitching project in the link below.

 What you chose to stitch and how is completely up to you, but we ask you to follow these guidelines carefully so that the great forest can easily come together with the button and button hole system.